MAGALA-RICHARD/apsimNGpy-documentations/doc/inspect_model_parameters.rst

    The primary limitation of inspect_model_parameters is its verbosity—it often requires passing ``model_type, model_name`` and ``simulations`` or navigating deeply nested structures.

-   The ``inspect_model_parameters_by_path`` method addresses this verbosity problem by allowing users to simply specify the path to the model component and (optionally) the parameters to inspect.
+   The :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model_parameters_by_path` method addresses this verbosity problem by allowing users to simply specify the path to the model component and (optionally) the parameters to inspect.
 This makes the API more concise and user-friendly.

-   As with ``inspect_model_parameters``, the parameters argument is optional—if not provided, the method will attempt to extract all available parameters from the model at the given path.
+   As with :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model_parameters`, the parameters argument is optional—if not provided, the method will attempt to extract all available parameters from the model at the given path.

 Inspect ``SurfaceOrganicMatter`` module parameters